Pan Flute FAQ

-They are fixed in one key and they rarely get of tune, but if they do, it can be difficult to tune them.
+They are fixed in one key and they rarely get out of tune, but if they do, it can be difficult to tune them.

 2. What is the difference between a beginner and a professional pan flute?

 Many things, to begin with, we could talk about the material.
 Professional pan flutes are made with a different variety of bamboo, which is thicker, more durable, and provide a deeper and more reverberating sound.
-Also, professional pan flutes undergo a special treatment process with specialized materials (this usually involves oiling, applying specialized glue and varnish).
+Also, professional pan flutes undergo a special treatment process with specialized materials (this usually involves oiling, applying specialized glue, and varnish).